c19witness/airborne-not-droplets-timelines/README.md

 text_text: much longer description of the even/study/article/video - has some additionals rules
 ```

+These key:value lines are long.
+Don't insert carriage returns (newlines).
+If there are some for things you paste in, take them out.

+You don't have to sweat the order of these key:values.
+And optional ones can be blank if you wish

 ## Additional rules for the longer text

 ### Quote characters